thrasher-corp/gocryptotrader/docs/CODING_GUIDELINES.md

     resolve at the checked-out revision on GitHub and pkg.go.dev.
 Generated documentation must use `{{.RepoRoot}}` in templates for repository-root resources.
+- Validate repository-relative resource references from the location of every generated file.
+Checks must cover source templates and generated outputs and verify that each referenced repository file exists.
 - When upgrading `markdownlint-cli2` in the `markdownlint` Makefile target, review newly introduced rules before changing the config.
 - Lint both Markdown and template sources using the same scope as CI: